issa-tingzon/issa-tingzon.github.io/_pages/about.md

 Hi, I'm Issa, and welcome to my website!

-I'm currently a Disaster and Climate Risk Data Fellow at the <a href='https://www.gfdrr.org/en'>World Bank/GFDRR</a>.
+I'm a Disaster and Climate Risk Data Fellow at the <a href='https://www.gfdrr.org/en'>World Bank/GFDRR</a>.
 I also volunteer at <a href='https://www.womenwhocode.com/manila/about'>Women Who Code</a> and <a href='https://www.climatechange.ai/'>Climate Change AI</a>.

 My work focuses mainly on the applications of machine learning/computer vision and earth observation for socioeconomic development, environmental sustainability, and humanitarian response.